mattva01/schooltool/src/schooltool/level/rest/README.txt

     Enrolled

-Now let's create a promotion workflow At the beginning there is nothing:
+Now let's create a promotion workflow.
+At the beginning there is nothing:

     >>> print rest("""
     ...
 GET /persons/stephan/promotion HTTP/1.1